Role of the Governors

 Governors are appointed for a four year period, except that this time limit does not apply to the Headteacher.
 Subject to remaining eligible to be a particular type of Governor, any Governor can be re-appointed or re-elected.

 When appointing new Governors, the LGB and Trustees will give consideration to the skills and experience mix of existing Governors in order to ensure that the Local Governing Body has the necessary range of skills and experience to contribute fully to the school's development.

 How does the governing body carry out its role?

 The full Governing Body meets once every term (twice in the Autumn term).
-Members of the governing body also sit on at least one other panel which concentrate in more detail on specific areas of the school.
-Those panel meetings are also held termly and each panel has an elected chair whose responsibility it is to feed findings, discussions and actions into the Full Governing Body meeting.
+Members of the Governing Body also sit on at least one Advisory Panel which concentrate in more detail on specific areas of the school.
+These Panel meetings are also held termly and each Panel has an elected chair whose responsibility it is to feed findings, discussions and actions into the Full Governing Body meeting.
+Governors also sit on Appeals and Interview Panels as required.

-In addition to attending panel meetings and help them develop a better understanding of school life governors regularly visit the school to meet with staff and pupils.
-To fulfil their duties effectively governors are linked to specific departments which take into account their own interests and skills.
+In addition to attending Panel meetings and to help them develop a better understanding of school life, Governors visit the school to meet with staff and pupils and are linked to specific departments to gain a more in depth understanding of the work of the school.

-Our governors are required to attend internal and external training and development courses to help them perform their role.
+Our Governors are expected to attend internal and external training and development courses to help them perform their role.
 This training is co-ordinated by the Training and Development Governor to ensure that all Governors have the relevant skills and ensure their knowledge is up to date.
 All Governors are required to undertake Safeguarding training and a DBS check.

 How can I contact the school Governors?

-You can also send your comments in writing to the following address:
+You can also send your comments to firstname.lastname@example.org

 Parents are encouraged to use the school’s complaints process in the first instance for any complaints, as governors only become involved when a satisfactory resolution of a submitted complaint has not been possible.